Cross-domain and Cross-dimension Learning for Image-to-Graph Transformers: Related Works

-Image-to-graph extraction is an increasingly important field in computer vision with application to various domains, including road network extraction from satellite images \cite{wang2016roadreview} or 3D vessel graph extraction from microscopy images \cite{batten2023imagetotree, almasi2015graphextractionmedical}.
-Traditional methods solve these tasks through a multi-step approach that involves segmenting the input image \cite{chen2022road, bastani2018roadtracer, carion2020detr}, followed by skeletonization and pruning to generate the graph \cite{wang2016roadreview, drees2021voreen}.
+Image-to-graph transformation is an increasingly important field in computer vision with application to various domains, including road network extraction from satellite images \cite{wang2016roadreview} or 3D vessel graph extraction from microscopy images \cite{batten2023imagetotree, almasi2015graphextractionmedical}.
+Traditional methods solve this task through a multi-step approach involving input segmentation \cite{chen2022road, bastani2018roadtracer, carion2020detr}, skeletonization, and pruning to generate the graph \cite{wang2016roadreview, drees2021voreen}.
 Deep learning-based approaches frequently use an object detector followed by relation prediction \cite{batten2023imagetotree, almasi2015graphextractionmedical} or require a segmentation map as input \cite{xu2022rngdet++}.
-The performance of these approaches is determined by the performance of the pipeline's intermediate stages.
+These approaches' performances are determined by the performance of the pipeline's intermediate stages.
 Furthermore, information loss at each stage limits performance and applicability to downstream tasks.
 Lastly, these methods are tailored to specific domains, rendering them unsuitable for cross-domain applications, including \ac{tl}.

 We select the \textit{Relationformer} as our base concept because it is the most general single-stage transformer concept that can directly predict the graph from diverse image data in various domains \cite{shit2022relationformer, prabhakar2023vesselformer}.
 This generalizability makes it especially suitable for cross-domain \ac{tl}.